GamerYuan/hoyolab-discord-worker/README.md

 Click on Edit Channel, go to Integrations > Webhooks, and create a New Webhook (Or use an existing webhook).
 Then copy its Webhook URL.

 Go to your Cloudflare Dashboard, Workers & Pages > KV, and open the `hyl-webhooks` namespace (or whatever you have named it previously with the same purpose).
 Then add an entry.
-The Key will be the `Webhook Alias` you have provided in the `user-config.ts` file, and the Value will be the `Webhook URL` you have copied from Discord.
+The Key will be the `Webhook Alias` you have provided in the `config.json` file, and the Value will be the `Webhook URL` you have copied from Discord.
 Once you are done, click Add Entry, and you should see the new entry showing up in the page.

 Example:

 ![image](https://github.com/GamerYuan/hoyolab-discord-worker/blob/main/assets/WebhookKeys.png)

 Now you have fully configured the service.
-You can add more accounts to follow and Webhook Aliases as you go, by modifying `user-config.ts` with the new entries.
+You can add more accounts to follow and Webhook Aliases as you go, by modifying `config.json` with the new entries.

 ## Configuring Token for API Tests